NiklasTiede/NiklasTiede/README.md

 ## Projects

-- **[IMDb Clone](https://github.com/NiklasTiede/imdb-clone)** *(current focus)* - A live Spring Boot and React movie discovery platform with PostgreSQL, OpenSearch hybrid search, and semantic recommendations.
-I operate it on a self-hosted k3s cluster using Argo CD and Grafana.
-I am currently adding a Python agent service that translates voice commands into typed application actions, allowing the React client to navigate and render the appropriate UI.
+- **[Popcorn Society](https://github.com/NiklasTiede/popcorn-society)** *(current focus)* - A live, production-style movie discovery platform built with Spring Boot, React, and Python.
+Its voice-first AI concierge recommends films, navigates the UI, and manages watchlists and ratings through typed, protected application tools.
+The platform combines PostgreSQL with OpenSearch hybrid and semantic search and runs on a self-hosted k3s cluster using Argo CD and Grafana.
 - **[GitHub Trending API](https://github.com/NiklasTiede/Github-Trending-API)** - A FastAPI service with typed OpenAPI responses, caching, operational endpoints, CI and coverage, and automated Docker releases.
 - **[JobLens](https://github.com/NiklasTiede/JobLens)** - An LLM tool built for my own Swiss job search that turns job-posting matches into structured, explainable relevance scores.